 Official Land Rover BAR / 1851 Trust shirt by ME&EM:

 This year, ME+EM designed a bespoke collection of clothing for Land Rover BAR’s female support team.
-One of the designs is a red and blue breton striped top.
+One of the designs is a.
 Below, you can see three ladies wearing the top during the 1851 Trust Roadshow: